kishanrajput23/Wipro-Unix-CPP-Systems/Logic Hour Building/README.md

 Students who have NOT been able to complete the above mentioned programs on day-2, MUST complete them on day-3.

-Objective of Day3 : Learn the use of division / and mod % operations to solve problems
+Objective of Day 3 : Learn the use of division / and mod % operations to solve problems

 Solve the below questions using the respective IDE (Eclipse for Java,  Visual studio for C#,  vi for C/C++)